 If you are planting out trees on commercial or municipal projects, Transplanter MS-CS is especially valuable.
 Trees and shrubs in these settings get very little (or no) after-care once your crew has left the planting site.
 These plants need all the help they can get to adapt and thrive – especially in the first few weeks and months after planting.
 The University of Guelph tested Transplanter MS-CS on several different planting sites from 2009 through 2013.
 The summer of 2012 was one of the hottest and driest on record, and Transplanter MS-CS performed beautifully; dozens of untreated test trees didn't survive that summer – almost all of the treated ones did.
 Follow this link to check out the results.

 Root Rescue's Transplanter MS-CS is a highly concentrated wettable powder which uses water to deliver its benefits quickly and evenly to the root zone as you plant - or after planting - whatever works for you.
 It is impossible to over-apply or burn using the totally organic Transplanter MS-CS solution; once the root zone is saturated with the solution, any runoff from the planting zone will only benefit nearby plantings or lawns.
-Easily mixed in water, the active ingredients remain in suspension for at least 5minutes before beginning to precipitate.
+Easily mixed in water, the active ingredients remain in suspension for at least 5 minutes before beginning to precipitate.
 Occasional agitation (manual or mechanical) is all that is required to keep the solution in suspension.
 Simply saturate the plant root ball and the back-fill with the Transplanter MS-CS solution as you plant - or - slowly drench the root zone of newly planted trees after planting.
 Use all of the solution by the end of the work day - do not store as a solution.
 Drain and rinse all equipment with water when finished.
 Seal any unused portions of the powder in the original packaging, and store in a dry cool place away from direct sunlight.

 1.High-volume, recirculating, tank applicators are ideal for the efficient application of the solution.
 The equipment's in-line screens should allow for the passage of particles 212 microns or smaller (No. 70 Screen).
 Do not use equipment that was previously used for the application of insecticides or fungicides.
 Once in the water, the wettable powder disperses quickly; 30 seconds of mechanical agitation will thoroughly mix the solution.